 Third-year residents rotate through MedStar Washington Hospital Center and the VA and Fairfax Eye Clinics, and have ample opportunity for surgical experience in a wide variety of cases, directly supervised by a diverse and fully qualified attending staff.

 The final-year resident schedule is designed to offer the longest possible opportunity for pre-op, operative, and post-operative management of a demographically diverse clinic population.

 At the conclusion of the third year, residents have performed more than 2,000 ocular surgical procedures as primary surgeon and have participated in more than 3,000 surgeries as both primary surgeon and first assistant.

-In August and September of each year the Eye Chief Residents arrange a series of faculty lectures to introduce the new residents to ophthalmic surgery.
+In August and September of each year the Eye Chief Residents arrange a series of faculty lectures to introduce the PGY2 residents to ophthalmic surgery.
 These lectures are a minimum of four hours, and include the following:

 - Technical aspects - sutures, needles, instruments, microscopes, etc.

 - Basic surgical techniques - skin, conjunctival, and corneo-scleral incisions, suturing and tying, wound healing, ophthalmic anesthesia, surgical physiology and pharmacology, etc.

 - Common surgical procedures - cataract/IOL, glaucoma, YAG and argon/dye laser, scleral buckle, vitrectomy, etc.